prezi/datateam/AssessmentDays.md

 Inviting candidates
 -------------------
 Talent team, in our case Kate invites candidates to assessment days.
+Kate has to make sure at least 75% of the team is here during those 3 days.

 Attendance during assessment weeks
 ----------------------------------
-Everybody should try to be as much at the office as possible when we have an assessment weeker.
-Especially the team where the candidate is working.
+During assessment days, everybody (D.A.T.A. and candidate) sit together in the ballroom.
+Try to avoid work-from-home during assessment days.
 This is important, so:
 - the candidate can ask questions to clarify the task
 - the candidate can learn about the team, to make an informed decision at the end